 - All your car's essential fluids: make sure the following are topped up - oil, radiator fluid, brake fluid, power steering fluid, transmission fluid and windshield fluid.

 - Tyres: inspect to see that all tyres - including your spare - are in good condition.
-(Remember, Discovery Insure members can now pay for new ones at Tiger Wheel & Tyre using an Excess Funder Account at any time.
-Diamond drivers can fund 100% of their tyre spend using their Excess Funder Account.)
+(Remember, Discovery Insure members can now pay for new ones at Tiger Wheel & Tyre using an Insure Funder Account at any time.
+Diamond drivers can fund 100% of their tyre spend using their Insure Funder Account.)

 - Air pressure: getting this right will ensure fuel efficiency, especially over long trips.